inlandsea1998-ui/case-study-in-applied-ML-for-healthcare/README.md

 I chose SVM for its robustness on smaller datasets and MLP to test a flexible non-linear model.
 I used GridSearchCV to tune hyperparameters, ensuring the models were optimized rather than relying on defaults.

+I built a **[Streamlit web app](https://case-study-in-applied-ml-for-healthcare.streamlit.app/)** to make this project interactive.
+Instead of just reading code, you can enter tumor feature values and see real‑time predictions from both the SVM and Neural Network models.

 ---

 ## 📊 Dataset